About the Author

 John David Bethel

-David Bethel is the author of Blood Moon, a psychological thriller inspired by a true life crime of kidnapping, torture, extortion and murder, and Evil Town, a political thriller set in Washington, D.C.
+David Bethel is also the author of Blood Moon, a psychological thriller inspired by a true life crime of kidnapping, torture, extortion and murder, and Evil Town, a political thriller set in Washington, D.C.

 Mr. Bethel spent 35 years in politics and government as a communications strategist and speechwriter.
 He was Associate Administrator for the Office of Communications Services at the U.S. General Services Administration; Senior Adviser/Director of Speechwriting for the Secretaries of Commerce and Education; lead speechwriter in the Department of Transportation’s Office of Policy and International Affairs; and press secretary and speechwriter to members of U.S. Congress.